Feb. 1, 2018

 The Toronto District School Board had briefly adopted a definition of Islamophobia that included “dislike” directed toward “Islamic politics or culture” before B’nai Brith’s testimony in Ottawa.
 The school board later removed that definition after B’nai Brith pointed out that it would limit freedom of expression and make it harder to combat antisemitism spread by Islamist extremists.

-The Committee’s deliberations were sparked by M-103, a private member’s motion submitted by Liberal MP Iqra Khalid.
+The Committee’s deliberations were sparked by M-103 (page doesn’t exist), a private member’s motion submitted by Liberal MP Iqra Khalid.

 “There are positive elements to this report,” Mostyn said.
 “We welcome the recommendations to invest more resources in fighting online hate speech, as well as ensuring better national collection of data for hate crimes and hate incidents.
 The Committee’s proposal for increased funding for interfaith and inter-community dialogue is consistent with the longstanding Special Advisory Council operated by B’nai Brith Canada’s League for Human Rights.